Bentyl Syrup Side Effects

 3. "Product Information.
 Bentyl (dicyclomine)."
 Aventis Pharmaceuticals, Kansas City, MO.

-Not all side effects for Bentyl Syrup may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Bentyl Syrup may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Bentyl Syrup (dicyclomine)